climber09/Javadoc-Frames-Generator/README.md

 traditional HTML frames layout that many developers have become accustomed to.
 If you want to view the Java edition 11 (or later) API with HTML frames, as you could with earlier Java editions, then you may want to give this a try.
-The Javadoc Frames Generator is pure Javascript.
+The Javadoc Frames Generator is pure JavaScript.
 It uses [Phantomjs](https://phantomjs.org) to parse the javadoc files in a local directory and produce the files needed for an HTML frames layout.
 The generated layout is similar to that of the Java SE 10 API.